Apr 5, 2017

 AMERICAN BANJO MUSEUM TO HONOR ROY CLARK WITH SPECIAL EXHIBITION: Tim Allan entertaining after the ceremony

 OKLAHOMA CITY, Okla.
-(March 31, 2017) – On April 6, 2017, Country Music Hall of Fame member Roy Clark will be honored with his own exhibit at the American Banjo Museum in Oklahoma City.
-The exhibit, titled America’s Super Picker - Roy Clark, will open on April 6, 2017 and run through the end of March 2018.
+(March 31, 2017) – On April 6, 2017, Country Music Hall of Fame member Roy Clark was honored with his own exhibit at the American Banjo Museum in Oklahoma City.
+The exhibit, titled America’s Super Picker - Roy Clark, opened on April 6, 2017 and ran through the end of March 2018.

 “The banjo is about as Americana as you can get,” Clark says.
 “It’s such an honor to have an exhibition highlighting my career in the American Banjo Museum.”

-The exhibit will feature artifacts from the entirety of his musical career including photographs from his personal collection.
+The exhibit featured artifacts from the entirety of his musical career including photographs from his personal collection.
 Clark was also recently inducted into the American Banjo Museum Hall of Fame.

-On Thursday, April 6, beginning at 5:00pm Clark will participate in a brief press conference, followed by a VIP Meet and Greets with American Banjo Museum Board members and special guests.
-In addition, a ceremonial opening with brief speeches by American Banjo Museum officers and comments from Clark will take place immediately following the press conference.
-The night will also include entertainment from another ABM Hall of Fame member, Tim Allan.
+On Thursday, April 6, beginning at 5:00pm Clark participated in a brief press conference, followed by a VIP Meet and Greets with American Banjo Museum Board members and special guests.
+In addition, a ceremonial opening with brief speeches by American Banjo Museum officers and comments from Clark took place immediately following the press conference.
+The night also included entertainment from another ABM Hall of Fame member, Tim Allan.